kevinchatham/backup.ps1/README.md

 *   Display the full command-line help documentation.
 *   Exit the utility.

 After each backup operation, the script will pause so you can review the Robocopy output before pressing Enter to return to the main menu.
 The screen is cleared and redrawn between actions to keep the interface clean.
+When running a job from the interactive menu, you will be prompted to confirm whether to run it as a "dry run".

 ### Running a Pre-defined Job